mia-platform-marketplace/GraphQL-Custom-Plugin-Example/README.md

 ## How it works

 This plugin is thought to call a CRUD endpoint to fetch data from.
-In the collection name param you should enter the CRUD endpoint name (e.g. pokemons).
+In the collection name param you should enter the CRUD endpoint name (e.g. books).
 The CRUD base url to be called it's the value of CRUD_URL environment variable.

 If PLAYGROUND environment variable value is set to `true` the `apollo-server playground` will be exposed (this is by default).